hobo71/fb-account-kit-login/readme.txt

 = Is there any link between my Facebook Account? =

-Facebook account and the account kit authentication is fully separated and there is no connection between your facebook account.
+Facebook account and the account kit authentication is fully separated and there is no connection between your Facebook account.

 == Screenshots ==